Do you need a workers’ comp lawyer? Factors to consider

 Do I need a workers’ compensation lawyer or can I represent myself?

-You should consider whether the workers’ compensation offer is enough to cover your wage loss and pay your medical expenses.
+If you’ve already received an offer from the insurance company or your employer, consider whether the amount is enough to cover your full lost wages and pay your medical expenses.
 You may want to consult with a lawyer if you’re unsure of the laws or how much you could receive for your injury.

 In many cases, you could be owed hundreds of thousands of dollars more than the insurance company initially offers.
 That’s why you should talk to a lawyer to evaluate the offer.
 Don’t miss out on the benefits and wages owed to you.